Single sign-on with SAML 2.0

 Here, define the attributes your identity provider uses to define your users: the unique identifier, first name, last name, and email.

+Click Create provider.
+Your SAML provider is now created and visible in the list but disabled by default.
 You are then redirected to the identity provider edit page, where you can complete the configuration by adjusting advanced settings, configuring group mappings if required, and activating the provider. (see below)

 Editing a SAML configuration